fetchai/agents-aea/docs/index.md

 The AEA super power is their ability to autonomously acquire new skills.

-AEAs achieve their goals with the help of the Fetch.AI OEF and the Fetch.AI Ledger.
+AEAs achieve their goals with the help of the Fetch.ai OEF and the Fetch.ai Ledger.
 Third party systems, such as Ethereum, may also allow AEA integration.
 As such, AEAs bridge web 2 and web 3.

 ## Our vision